-- use it as a dip, marinade, chutney, vinaigrette, dressing, sauce
+- Use it as a dip, marinade, chutney, vinaigrette, dressing, or sauce.

-- put it on fried or baked Indian snacks like pakoras or samosas
+- Put it on fried or baked Indian snacks like Aloo Pakoras, Onion Pakoras, or Samosas.

-This recipe is actually one I created three years ago – I shared it in my first eBook, South Asian Persuasion, and I’m just now sharing it on the blog.
-If you’re interested in other awesome recipes then be sure to check out my book 🙂
+This recipe is one I created three years ago – I shared it in my first eBook, South Asian Persuasion, and I’m just now sharing it on the blog.
+If you’re interested in other awesome recipes, then be sure to check out my book 🙂

 I know you will love my chaat sauce a lot… like, A LOT.
 So feel free to leave me a comment raving about how awesome this sauce is 😉

-- Combine all of the ingredients, including the freshly ground cumin into a small saucepan over medium heat.
+- Combine all of the ingredients into a small saucepan over medium heat.

 - Cook for 25 minutes or until reduced by about half.
 Stir occasionally.